 It’s a good idea to see your doctor whenever you have a skin issue that won’t go away.
 Proper identification is your first step toward getting better.
 Your primary care doctor may refer you to a dermatologist for further expertise.

-Having a skin issue on your genitals or elsewhere on your body may make you feel uncomfortable or embarrassed.
-Keep in mind that doctors see conditions like these often.
+Having a skin issue on your genitals or elsewhere on your body may make you feel self-conscious, but keep in mind that doctors see conditions like these often.
 They can help you correctly identify what’s affecting you and prescribe treatment to help you manage your symptoms.

 If you’re sexually active and haven’t been screened for STDs recently, make an appointment with your doctor.
-And be sure to share any information about your herpes or diagnosis of any other STDs with any potential sexual partners.
+Also, be sure to share any information about your herpes or other STD diagnoses with any potential sexual partners.